DuckyMomo20012/socket-api-tester/README.md

 - This program will send an **ONLY HTTP** request to the server and receive a response.
-- Response data is extracted to an output file (text file is recommended) and the header is saved to `log/header.txt`.
+- Response data is extracted to an output file (text file is recommended).
+- Logging:

+  - Response header is saved to `log/header.txt`.
+  - Request history is saved to `log/request.txt`.

 - Currently, this program only has `GET` request mode.

 <!-- Getting Started -->